aiverify-foundation/aiverify/aiverify-test-engine/README.md

 ## Installation

-> [!IMPORTANT]
-> Currently, aiverify-test-engine is in alpha release.
-To install the package, you should specify the version i.e. `pip install aiverify-test-engine==2.0.0a2`.

 Install `aiverify-test-engine` via pip.
 The following table list the available install options and the optional dependencies along with the additional functionality that is supported.

 | Installation Command                           | Description                                                                                                                                        |